Taking a gondola ride in Venice tops bucket lists around the world–and for good reason.

 If you’re planning to take a private gondola ride in Venice, you can absolutely just find one as you wander the city (though be sure to confirm the price and length of the ride before jumping into the boat).

-We went on our recent gondola ride in Dorsoduro and boarded a few steps from the Ponte dell’Accademia.
+We went on our first gondola ride in Dorsoduro and boarded a few steps from the Ponte dell’Accademia.

 Is a gondola ride in Venice worth the money?